Mesxlity-Orb/Mesxlity-Orb/README.md

 ### 🚀 About Me
 - 🏆 **Proud participant in the KANZ World Record!**
-- 🔭 I’m currently engineering **Red Queen**, a full-stack interactive Agentic AI application driven by multimodal APIs.
+- 🔭 I’m currently engineering **[Red Queen (Live Demo)](https://red-queen-project.vercel.app/)**, a full-stack interactive Agentic AI application driven by multimodal APIs.
 - 🌱 I’m mastering the deployment of autonomous workflows for enterprise cybersecurity and live threat monitoring.
 - 🎓 I combine a business degree with hands-on technical networking and hardware experience.
 - 🎸 Beyond the screen, I am deeply passionate about creating original music, blending elements of rock, blues, folk, and country into digital releases across streaming platforms.